-- · successful completion of preclinical studies, IND-enabling studies and natural history studies; - · successful enrollment in, and completion of, clinical trials; - · receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - · obtaining and maintaining patent and trade secret protection and non-patent exclusivity; - · launching commercial sales of a product, if and when approved, whether alone or in collaboration with others; - · acceptance of a product, if and when approved, by patients, the medical community, and third-party payors; - effectively competing with other therapies and treatment options; - · a continued acceptable safety profile following approval; - enforcing and defending intellectual property and proprietary rights and claims; and - · achieving desirable medicinal properties for the intended indications.
+- successful completion of preclinical studies, IND-enabling studies and natural history studies; - successful enrollment in, and completion of, clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and non-patent exclusivity; - launching commercial sales of a product, if and when approved, whether alone or in collaboration with others; - acceptance of a product, if and when approved, by patients, the medical community, and third-party payors; - effectively competing with other therapies and treatment options; - a continued acceptable safety profile following approval; - enforcing and defending intellectual property and proprietary rights and claims; and achieving desirable medicinal properties for the intended indications.

 A change in the outcome of any of these variables with respect to the development of any product candidates we may develop would significantly change the costs, timing, and viability associated with the development of that product candidate.
+As a result of Allergan's exercise of its option to license EDIT-101 and our entry into a profit-sharing arrangement with Allergan in the United States for EDIT-101, our obligations to fund such program in the United States will represent 50% of the total costs related to developing and commercializing the program in the United States.

-We do not track research and development costs on a program-by-program basis.
+We do not track research and development costs on a program-by-program basis except for reimbursable amounts that relate to third-party agreements.

 Research and development activities are central to our business model.
-We expect research and development costs to increase significantly for the foreseeable future as our development programs progress, including as we continue to support the preclinical studies and prepare for the clinical development for our LCA10 program as well as our other research programs.
+We expect research and development costs to increase significantly for the foreseeable future as our development programs progress, including as we continue to progress the clinical development of EDIT-101 with Allergan as well as supporting preclinical studies for our other research programs.